jrmuizel/rr-dataflow/README.md

 Debugging reftests with RR

 When debugging reftests it's common to want to trace back the contents of pixel to see where they came from.
-This week I wrote a tool called [rr-dataflow](https://github.com/jrmuizel/rr-dataflow/) to help with this.
+I wrote a tool called [rr-dataflow](https://github.com/jrmuizel/rr-dataflow/) to help with this.

 What follows is a log of a rr session where I use this tool to trace back the contents of a pixel to the code responsible for it being set.
 In this case I'm using the softpipe mesa driver which is a simple software implementation of OpenGL.
 This means that I can trace through